-Southern Salmon Patties are an inexpensive meal and an easy recipe to make.
-The canned recipe costs less than five dollars and is quick to get on the table.
+Southern Salmon Patties are an inexpensive meal and an easy recipe to make, so would you believe the recipe costs less than five dollars?
+Plus, it is quick to get on the table.
 This Deep South salmon patty recipe is made with breadcrumbs and fries up fast.

 My mom loved salmon patties (also known as a salmon cake recipe) and as a matter of fact, I remember her cooking them quite a bit as a kid.
 She’d whip them up lickety-split and have them on the table ready to go.

 My husband requested Southern Salmon Patties the other night and I got a can of pink salmon from Aldi’s grocery store and got to work.

-I didn’t want to spend too much time in the kitchen, so I made this recipe as easy as possible.
+Furthermore, I didn’t want to spend too much time in the kitchen, so I made this recipe as easy as possible.
 With the exception of the canned salmon, I had all of the ingredients here at the house, which helped make it a very inexpensive meal.

 How to make salmon patties